Robert Sherwin: West Point and the Army

-Following his graduation from West Point, Sherwin went on to achieve the rank of captain in the Army.
-During his service, he played on the All Armed Forces basketball team and was named to the AAU All-American basketball team in 1977.
-His primary duty in the Army was as an air defense missile systems officer (Improved Hawk).
+Following his graduation from West Point, Sherwin went on to achieve the rank of Captain in the Army.
+His primary duty was as an air defense missile systems officer (Improved Hawk) and he served in units in Florida, South Korea, and Texas.
+During his service, he was also selected to play on the All-Armed Forces basketball team and was named to the AAU All-American basketball team in 1977 when his team won the national AAU title.
 Though he was stationed all over the world, it was during his time on assignment to Key West, Florida, that he met his wife, Susan Sherwin (née Perdue), who was an officer in the Navy also stationed in Key West.

 Post-graduate studies and career

-Sherwin earned a Master of Business Administration in finance from the University of Michigan in 1981, and in his early career, was a design engineer at Ford Motor Company, a systems consultant at Deloitte, Haskins & Sells, and the vice president and controller of Oral-B Laboratories.
+Sherwin earned a Master of Business Administration in finance and accounting from the University of Michigan in 1981.
+In his early career he was an engine design engineer at Ford Motor Company, a systems consultant at Deloitte, and the vice president and controller of Oral-B Laboratories.
 His business background also includes extensive experience in software and Web application businesses.
 He was the co-founder and CEO of both FlipDog.com and WhizBang!
 Labs.
 FlipDog, an online recruiting website, was named by PC Magazine as one of the Best 100 sites on the Web.
 Sherwin is also a co-founder and former board member of TexSEM Labs, the world's leading supplier of EBSD systems used to analyze the microstructure of crystalline materials, and LiveWire Innovations, a developer of diagnostic equipment used to locate electrical faults in complex live wire networks.

-Sherwin has spent more than 30 years as an executive, leader, coach, and mentor in some of the world's largest and most successful training and development companies.
-Most recently he was the COO at Zenger Folkman, one of the world's premier leadership development companies.
+Later in his career Sherwin spent more than 35 years as an executive, leader, coach, and mentor in some of the world's largest and most successful training and development companies.
+Most recently he was the EVP of Corporate Development at Mandel Communications and prior to that was the COO at Zenger Folkman.
 He is a co-author of the best-selling leadership book, How To Be Exceptional: Drive Leadership Success by Magnifying Your Strengths (McGraw-Hill, 2012).
-Sherwin was the CEO of Kaset International, the SVP of Operations and CFO of AchieveGlobal, and the CFO of Zenger-Miller.
-He was also the President of Industrial Training Zone, a groundbreaking provider of Web-delivered technical training in PLC's and motion control.
+In the training industry Sherwin was also the CEO of Kaset International, the SVP of Operations and CFO of AchieveGlobal, the CFO of Zenger-Miller, and the President of Industrial Training Zone, a groundbreaking provider of Web-delivered technical training in PLC's and motion control.

 Family

 Sherwin is married to Susan Sherwin.
-They have four children and 9 grandchildren.
+They have four children and 11 grandchildren.